raihanzohir/raihanzohir/README.md

 #### A JavaEE Developer

 I am **Md.
-Zohir Raihan** working as **Software Architect @ ERA INFOTECH LTD**.
-I am an Experienced **JavaEE Developer** with a demonstrated history of working in the information technology and financial services industry. **Skilled in Java, Spring Boot, JPA, Hibernate, RESTfull API’s, Cryptography, Maven, Git, Jenkins, MySQL, Oracle, and Linux.**
+Zohir Raihan** working as **Senior Software Architect @ ERA INFOTECH LTD**.
+I am an Experienced **JavaEE Developer** with a demonstrated history of working in the information technology and financial services industry. **Skilled in Java, Spring Boot, JPA, Hibernate, RESTfull APIs, Cryptography, Maven, Git, Jenkins, MySQL, Oracle, PL/SQL, and Linux.**

 ---